 HEABC takes a provincial leadership role in strategic planning related to human resource and labour relations issues management for BC’s publicly funded health employers.
 Through collective bargaining and other industry initiatives, HEABC builds constructive and collaborative relationships with members, government, employees and unions, while continuing to adapt to the evolving needs of its membership.

 Designed to foster collaboration and respond to the current and future needs of our members and stakeholders, HEABC’s structure focuses on a number of key areas:

-- Legal Services & Strategic Labour Relations is responsible for member advice and counsel in labour relations and health human resources including grievances and arbitrations, human rights complaints, hiring and selection, performance management and investigations and discipline for health authority and affiliate member organizations.
+- Legal Services, Negotiations & Labour Relations is responsible for member advice and counsel in labour relations and health human resources including grievances and arbitrations, human rights complaints, hiring and selection, performance management and investigations and discipline for health authority and affiliate member organizations.

-- Absence Management & Occupational Health & Safety is dedicated to providing provincial leadership and coordination in attendance management, disability management, violence prevention and workplace health, safety and wellness.
+- Absence Management & Occupational Health & Wellness Services is dedicated to providing provincial leadership and coordination in attendance management, disability management, violence prevention and workplace health, safety and wellness.

 - Knowledge Management & Compensation Services adds value to BC’s health care system by using data intelligence to inform negotiations and health human resource planning.
 This division also provides compensation and classification services for contract and non-contract employees and also provides current, industry-specific education programs on a variety of labour relations and human resources topics.